bpopescu-qutech/imsep/episodes/clean-code.Rmd

 :::::::::::::::::::::::::::::::::::::::::  callout

-##### Do one thing at one level of abstraction
+##### **Single Responsibility Principle**: Do one thing at one level of abstraction

-The 'messy' code example above is difficult to comprehend, because the code constantly jumps between different levels of abstractions: performing low-level calibration and stabilization steps,fetching parameters, throwing exceptions, etc.
+The 'messy' code example above is difficult to comprehend, because the code constantly jumps between different levels of abstractions: performing low-level calibration and stabilization steps, fetching parameters, throwing exceptions, etc. This goes against the so-called "Single Responsibility Principle" - which is a well-known rule in object-oriented programming and software engineering - which states that a class or a function should only do one thing.

-Instead, 'clean' code should follow the **Stepdown Rule**: the code should read like a top-down narrative - so we can read the program like a narrative, descending one level of abstraction as we read down the list of functions.
+This is easy to achieve if 'clean' functions should also follow our earlier "newspaper article" paradigm: the code should read like a top-down story - so we can read the program like a narrative, descending one level of abstraction as we read down the list of functions.
 This is what makes the refactored example so much easier to understand.

 ::::::::::::::::::::::::::::::::::::::::::::::::::